eugeneilyin/nrdtocsv/README.md

 ## Filter files to convert

-You can specify filenames to convert with semicolon-separated [regular expressions][regex]:
+You can specify filenames to convert with semicolon-separated regular expressions (experiment [here][regex]):

 - Convert only Gold Commodity futures: `GC`
 - Convert several instruments: `GC; HG; 6E`